 C. Overview of IDD for Bangladesh

-IDD payments sent to Bangladesh must be in Bangladesh Taka (BDT) accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate, or DIO for input.
-DIO faxes incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory.
-The FBU will contact the beneficiary or FI for the additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Bangladesh.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Bangladesh IDD bank data

 The data for coding IDD for Bangladesh comes from banks determined by the FRBKC.
 The bank data on the MBR consists of 27 characters including Bangladesh country code of “O”.